po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/24-Stu_IndexedDB-CRUD/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How dooes the usage of CRUD operations with IndexedDB compare with their usage with SQL databases?
+* How does the usage of CRUD operations with IndexedDB compare with their usage with SQL databases?

 Use [Google](https://www.google.com) or another search engine to research this.